Necessary Evil: Super-Villains of DC Comics

-Necessary Evil: Super-Villains of DC Comics is a 2013 feature-length documentary about DC Comics super villains.
+Necessary Evil: Super-Villains of DC Comics is a 2013 documentary film about DC Comics super villains.
+It is produced and directed by Scott Devine and J.M.
+Kenny.

 Synopsis

 Necessary Evil: Super-Villains of DC Comics explores the roles that DC villains have had in shaping the stories that they appear in.

 Development

-The film was first announced on March 26, 2013, with production on the film beginning on March 30 and Christopher Lee narrating the film.
-The film premiered at the 2013 San Diego Comic Con.
+The film was announced in March 2013, with production on the film beginning on March 30 and Christopher Lee narrating the film.
+The film premiered at the 2013 San Diego Comic-Con.
 Lee recorded a message about the film that was presented at Comic-Con.
 He was chosen to narrate the film because of his experience of playing villains.
 Geoff Johns, Kevin Shinick, Andrea Romano, JM Kinney, and Scott Devine promoted the film at a panel at Comic-Con.

-The film was released on DVD and Blu-ray Disc on October 25, 2013.
+The film was released on DVD and Blu-ray Disc on October 25 of the same year.
 Interviewees appearing in the film include Guillermo del Toro, Zack Snyder and Richard Donner.